ARTS 1010 Drawing I

 Text: none office # 125

-Designed primarily for potential art majors and others interested in studio art work.
-The course emphasizes the development of basic drawing skills and artistic intuition through the use of traditional drawing mediums.
+Designed primarily for potential art majors and others interested in studio art work, this course emphasizes the development of basic drawing skills and artistic intuition through the use of traditional drawing techniques and media.
+The majority of the work will focus on direct observation (still-life, landscape, portrait, and self-portrait) with emphases on structural form, spatial illusion, and expressive line-quality.
 This course is a prerequisite for all studio classes.

 Course Outcomes for ARTS 1010 (Drawing I)